 Most of the time you have to rent these devices, though nowadays they have devices that you can buy and either insert your own SIM card or activate eSIM plans for them separately.
 I own a SapphireGo (was given one, not bought or sponsored) but to be honest I’ve never used it to date because the rates for the countries that I was visiting weren’t very competitive, but it could be useful for business travellers who go to a lot of different countries.

 Pros of portable wifi devices

-- Tethers multiple devices easily – Wi-ho lets you tether up to 5-10 connections at once as long as you have the ID/password (printed on the back of the device) so it’s useful when you have several devices like a phone and tablet and/or laptop running at the same time.
-Multiple tethering is also good when you’re with friends – I was quite popular during the Shanghai trip with other travel bloggers last year because they got to be connected around me!
+- Tethers multiple devices easily – You can usually tether up to 5-10 connections at once as long as you have the ID/password (usually found on the back of the device) so it’s useful when you have several devices like a phone and tablet and/or laptop running at the same time.
+Multiple tethering is also good when you’re with friends and can share a device

 - Retaining your original number – No worrying about whether you are missing any important calls to your original line.
 It’s useful for smses, but note that you still need data roaming to receive any calls while overseas.

 - Unlimited/High amount of Data available – I’ve never had to worry about my social apps using up all my bandwidth or data plan to date!
 The speed has generally been quite decent.